 DISCIPLINARY ACTIONS: Each one of us is responsible for keeping the student’s behavior under control.
 Please use the following guidelines for handling disruptive behavior:

-3rd Offense Remove the student from class and escort them to the Director or Assistant Director.
-Directors will notify parent/guardian during next transition.
+3rd Offense: Remove the student from class and escort them to the Director.
+The director will notify parent/guardian during next transition.

 *Exceptions – If a student’s behavior is excessively rude or aggressive, steps 1 and 2 should be skipped and step 3 should be taken immediately.
 If a student continues to be a disruption during the semester, they will be asked not to return.